Troop226/Troop226.github.io/README.md

 # Upcoming Troop 226 Events
-This tuesday we will be meeting at the church at 7  for ediquet dinner.
-Please be in church dress.
+tuesday is a game night at brother greens house at 7 see you there